OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 In both cases, the app or some of its components might implement custom pinning in a way that is [supported by objection](https://github.com/sensepost/objection/blob/master/agent/src/android/pinning.ts).
 Please check the static analysis section for specific pinning indicators and more in-depth testing.

 ## Testing the Security Provider (MSTG-NETWORK-6)

-### Overview

-Android relies on a security provider to provide SSL/TLS-based connections.
-The problem with this kind of security provider (one example is [OpenSSL](https://www.openssl.org/news/vulnerabilities.html "OpenSSL Vulnerabilities")), which comes with the device, is that it often has bugs and/or vulnerabilities.
-To avoid known vulnerabilities, developers need to make sure that the application will install a proper security provider.
-Since July 11, 2016, Google [has been rejecting Play Store application submissions](https://support.google.com/faqs/answer/6376725?hl=en "How to address OpenSSL vulnerabilities in your apps") (both new applications and updates) that use vulnerable versions of OpenSSL.

 ### Static Analysis